neo4j-partners/virtual-graph-dbx/docs/finding-fraud.md

 * `volume`: the dollars that came in on those forwarded transfers, each transfer counted once.

-The first `WITH` groups by mule and incoming transfer, so each incoming transfer is counted once in `forwarded_in` and `volume`.
+The first `WITH` groups by mule and by the incoming transfer's `link_id`, so each incoming transfer is counted once in `forwarded_in` and `volume`.
+It groups on the id rather than on `t_in` itself, because a relationship used as a group key keeps the aggregation from running on Databricks.
 The top row is 13914, with 599 pass-throughs built from 190 incoming transfers worth $46,634.25.

 In this sample the query surfaces high-volume hubs.
 None of its top 50 accounts is labeled